 Let’s break down both methods, starting with the Acrobat free trial.

 Step 1 — Navigate to the main Adobe Acrobat free trial page and click the blue Get started button.
 You’ll need to sign up for an Adobe Creative Cloud account, then fill in the form with your name, email address, and birthday.
 You’ll also need to create a password for your new Adobe account.
 This will allow you to download the trial version of Adobe Acrobat.

-Step 2: Launch Adobe Acrobat, click the File menu in the upper-left corner, and select Open.
+Step 2 — Launch Adobe Acrobat, click the File menu in the upper-left corner, and select Open.
+You will need to sign-in with the account you created in step one.
 Afterward, choose the PDF file you want to password protect from its respective save location and click the Open button.

 Here’s an overview of the available editing limitations.

 - Inserting, deleting, and rotating pages: This allows the person with access to the document to get rid of parts of the document, add pages, and flip the pages around.

 - Commenting, filling in form fields, and signing existing signature fields: This allows the person to leave comments on the document, fill in sections that have boxes to add text, and electronically sign the document.